cambridge-collection/casebooks-terraform/README.md

 Resource naming in the sandbox environment has been changed to include the user's CRSid.
 When running Terraform commands, you will be prompted to enter a value for the `owner` for which the CRSid should be provided.
 This will be added as a prefix in resource names.
 Other environments, dev, staging and production are not prefixed with the owner value.
 In the sandbox environment, a tag Owner will also be added to resources.
 This will not be used in dev, staging and production.

-## Running Terraform Tests

-Before applying the Terraform in each environment, it is advisable to run tests to validate that the modules being used generate expected outputs.

-Terraform tests can be run in mscat-dev, mscat-staging and mscat-production.
-This can be done by entering the directory of choice, e.g.

-    cd mscat-dev

-Then entering a command

-    terraform test dev

-Which will run a suite of tests against that environment.
-The test file in this case is located in the path `mscat-dev/tests/dev.tftest.hcl`.

-Currently the tests are intended to be run using an IAM role from the sandbox environment.
-Variables from each environment are used, with overrides from the test file enabling the tests to be run in the sandbox environment.

-Currently all tests run Terraform plan, although they could be adapted to run apply if desired.

 ## Data Loading Process Infrastructure.

 The data loading process converts the data from the input format into the output format.